We know it can be hard to decide which program or opportunity is best for you when there are so many travel programs out there.

 Every volunteer is traveling, living, teaching, and exploring with a group of fellow volunteers.
 In fact, it's in our code of conduct (which all volunteers must agree to follow) that you have to be with at least one other volunteer while exploring your city, and with at least 2 others any time you leave it.
 There will be anywhere from 4-30 volunteers in your group (depending on which country you choose), which means instant friends and travel buddies.
 If you're looking for a program where you'll be spending the majority of your time abroad with new friends, ILP is a good fit for you.

-Every ILP program (exchange and humanitarian) has a local coordinator who is native to the area and older than the volunteers — that's an amazing resource not found in some travel programs.
-They are a great resource for the volunteers to help understand the culture and basic things such as how to use public transportation, shop at the local markets, and plan vacations in the area!
-They're also a great on-site resource for the ILP directors.
+Every ILP program has a Local Coordinator who is native to the area and older than the volunteers — that's an amazing resource not found in some travel programs.
+They are a great resource for the volunteers to help understand the culture and basic things such as how to use public transportation, shop at the local markets, and plan vacations in the area.
+They're also a great on-site resource for the ILP Directors and Support Team.

 Oh and when we say support we're not kidding.
 If there's an emergency and you're calling us at 3 AM, we actually answer.
 You can see why ILP's a popular option for abroad programs for teens.
 It's independent, while still providing support and framework for a great semester.